Norwegian Cruise Line Group – 2021 Tax Strategy

 Our UK tax strategy

 Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH) is a leading global cruise company which operates the Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises brands.
-With a combined fleet of 25 ships with approximately 50,400 berths, these brands offer itineraries to more than 510 destinations worldwide.
+With a combined fleet of 28 ships with approximately 59,150 berths, these brands offer itineraries to worldwide destinations.
 UK resident companies in the Norwegian Cruise Line group include the following:

 - Norwegian Cruise Line Holdings Ltd.

 - NCL (Bahamas) Ltd. – UK Branch

 - Norwegian Cruise Line Group UK Limited

 The tax policy is part undertaken in accordance with the group’s overall code of business conduct and ethics.